mwouts/jupytext/docs/install.md

 ## Jupytext menu in Jupyter Notebook

+*Note*: as of this writing (version 1.15.1) this section **applies only to notebook classic**, i.e. Jupyter Notebook 6.x and below.
+See [PR
+#1095](https://github.com/mwouts/jupytext/issues/1095) where we discuss how to
+add a Jupytext menu to Jupyter Lab and Notebook 7.x.

 Jupytext includes an extensions for Jupyter Notebook that adds a Jupytext section in the File menu.

 ![](images/jupytext_menu.png)